 What is Montessori Education?

 Maria Montessori said, “…education is not something which the teacher does, but…it is a natural process which develops spontaneously in the human being.
-It is not acquired by listening to words, but in the virtue of experiences in which the child acts on his environment.
-The teacher’s task is not to talk, but to prepare and arrange a series of motives for cultural activity in special environment made for the child.”
+It is not acquired by listening to words but in the virtue of experiences in which the child acts on his environment.
+The teacher’s task is not to talk, but to prepare and arrange a series of motives for cultural activity in a special environment made for the child.”

 Montessori education is a living, concrete form of education that is, at its core, the belief that: